 These are your daughter’s formative years.
 At Duchesne, she joins a diverse and vibrant educational and faith tradition that helps guide her to make her own indelible mark on the world.

 So why do we measure everything against the Goals?
-Because they are the most recent formulation of St. Madeleine Sophie's – our founder –philosophy of education.
-They express the heart and soul of what she meant to do in all her schools, which she understood more as homes which nurtured rather than institutions.
-Sophie Barat envisioned an education serious in studies, rich in relationships, and deeply rooted in faith and service – all in an atmosphere which took each student seriously, and fostered her growth as an individual in community.
-In today’s language, we speak of five goals, but they are meant to express five aspects of an integrated life: a lively faith, which continues to develop as we grow; lifelong learning, and using that knowledge to serve others; an awareness of the needs of an increasingly globally connected world, and a desire to serve it; a realization that we are made to live in community; and a commitment to continue to grow humanly, acknowledging our journey to learn from our strengths and weaknesses to grow into wholeness.
-So the Goals are a life, not only for students, but for all of us in a Sacred Heart school; they’re a journey, and if internalized, they become a program for wholeness, just as Sophie intended.
+Because they are the most recent formulation of Saint Madeleine Sophie's – our founder –philosophy of education.
+They express the heart and soul of what she meant to do in all her schools, which she understood more as homes that nurtured rather than institutions.
+Sophie Barat envisioned an education that was serious in studies, rich in relationships, and deeply rooted in faith and service – all in an atmosphere which took each student seriously and fostered her growth as an individual in community.
+In today’s language, we speak of five goals.
+They are meant to express five aspects of an integrated life: a lively faith, which continues to develop as we grow; lifelong learning and using that knowledge to serve others; an awareness of the needs of an increasingly globally connected world and a desire to serve it; a realization that we are made to live in community; and a commitment to continue to grow humanly, acknowledging our journey to learn from our strengths and weaknesses to grow into wholeness.
+The Goals are a life, not only for students, but for all of us in a Sacred Heart school.
+They’re a journey, and if internalized, they become a program for wholeness, just as Sophie intended.
 We are not meant to live for ourselves, but for God and for others.

 Sharon Karam, RSCJ

-In September 1960, Duchesne Academy of the Sacred Heart opened our doors to the first group of 52 girls on what had been the 15-acre Bering family estate.
-This property, purchased by the Religious of the Sacred Heart, included a colonial home, called the “White House," built in 1937, which housed the entire school, a log cabin built completely with logs from the property, an oval swimming pool, and a second home called "the Cottage," where the Religious lived.
+In September 1960, Duchesne Academy of the Sacred Heart opened our doors to the first 52 girls on what had been the 15-acre Bering family estate.
+Purchased by the Religious of the Sacred Heart, the property included the "White House," a colonial home built in 1937, which housed the entire school.
+It also had a log cabin built completely with logs from the property, an oval swimming pool, and a second home— "the Cottage"— where the Religious lived.
 The property was heavily wooded and contained large areas of azaleas.